ameena02/alx-system_engineering-devops/0x02-shell_redirections/README.md

-hello world for standard i/o
+script to print hello world to the standard output